elmwood46/effective-text/README.md

 Try the demo executable found in fullParserv2.zip

 The best place to start reading the source code is oDialogueDemo.

-GM uses a custom event-driven scripting language ("GML") which is untyped and near-identical to Javascript syntactically.
+GMStudio uses a custom event-driven scripting language ("GML") which is untyped and near-identical to Javascript syntactically.

 Each "Object" contains several events that are triggered in different ways.
 The Create_0 is the first event run by an object when it is initialized.
 </details>